Anterior subluxation of the cervical spine

 - increased interspinous distance

-- concerned disk space shows reduced height anteriorly and increased height posteriorly
+- concerned disc space shows reduced height anteriorly and increased height posteriorly

 - mild anterolisthesis may be noted